KupferudelWolf/AetherWiki/Locations/Luxtia.md

 As the Cirrolite Core is slowly weakening over time, the border of Luxtia is shrinking, its borders collapsing into the Shifting Lands.

+Without a sun, Luxtia receives its light from the glow of the furthest layer of the [Shifting Lands](<./Shifting Lands.md>).
+It gives about as much light as the dawn, and it keeps Luxtia only just warm enough not to freeze.

 ## Geography
 The geography of Luxtia is fairly varied, though usually cold.